YashaswiniKumar/DemoGrassdoorCypress/README.md

 # DemoGrassdoorCypress
-A sample end to end scenario for demo Grassdoor ecommerce site
+A sample Cypress script for automating an end to end scenario for demo Grassdoor ecommerce site

+The Data management for this simple cypress example framework is handled through Fixture file, and is based on Page Object Model with Mochawesome Reporting.

 To run this Cypress suite